What You Need to Know When Dividing Your Business

 People usually start a business to generate an income.
-The value of the business is on the backburner, and usually is only considered when the owner retires.
-Some businesses, the value never is much of a consideration.
+The value of the business is on the backburner and usually is only considered when the owner retires.
+In some businesses, the value never is much of a consideration.
 For example, the business is a one-person lawn mowing company.
-The owner just bought a $2,000 lawn mower.
-Both spouses agree that it’s current value is $1,500 which will be divided.
+The owner just bought a $2,000 lawnmower.
+Both spouses agree that its current value is $1,500 which will be divided.

-If you or your spouse own a professional business, such as an accountancy, IT business, or medical practice, your attorney will likely advise you to retain a professional to prepare a business valuation to provide a value of this business asset.
-This process is time consuming, labor intensive because it nearly always requires extensive discovery prior to valuation.
+If you or your spouse own a professional business, such as accountancy, IT business, or medical practice, your attorney will likely advise you to retain a professional to prepare a business valuation to provide a value of this business asset.
+This process is time-consuming, labor-intensive because it nearly always requires extensive discovery prior to valuation.

 When you have obtained a business valuation, you and your spouse can agree to the value or you will need to obtain a ruling from the judge which will happen when your case goes to trial.

-When it comes the division of the business, there are several options.
+When it comes to the division of the business, there are several options.

 Problem 2: Who gets the business?